-In the field of software testing, one of the most primary aspects related to the efficient working of a product after release is its evaluation under the banner of performance testing.
-Popularly known as “Perf Testing”, Performance Testing is a subset of performance engineering.
+Popularly known as "Perf Testing", Performance Testing is a subset of performance engineering.
 It is a type of testing that is executed to ensure that the performance of a software application is suitable and perfect under the expected workload.
-It is the process of determining the speed, effectiveness, reliability, scalability, and other important features and elements of the system.
-Moreover, performance testing can be used to compare two or more applications to compare their system speed, data transfer rate, bandwidth, efficiency and reliability.

 Sluggish Response Time: It means a huge lag in time between feeding the input by the user and the output achieved from the system.
 Generally users lose interest with such apps.

 Stress Testing helps in finding out the maximum load under which the system software can sufficiently perform its tasks, before breakdown.